 Back in the 80s, Francesco Cirillo invented the Pomodoro Technique as a personal system for getting more studying done.
 When he released his free whitepaper of how it worked others have found a lot of success with it.

 The main idea behind the Pomodoro Technique is something called “time boxing”.
 The basic premise is to firewall your attention for a small amount of time and mentally recharge after each interval of work.

-The Pomodoro technique is a way of managing time and becoming more productive by managing tasks in 25 minute intervals.
+The Pomodoro Technique works in 25-minute intervals.
 All you need is a timer (also called a Pomodoro) for this technique to work.
 Here are the steps:

 - Identify what the task at hand is.

 - Set your Pomodoro to 25 minutes.

 - Work on the task until the Pomodoro is over.